 Gorra has observed decreased weed, disease and pest pressures on his fields after using organic products for a couple of years.

 Chemically, physically and biologically mature compost improves soil structure, increases porosity, decreases density, optimizes soil life and balances soil chemistry.

 Compost teas stimulate the effects of compost by extracting the microbial life and nutrients, which improves the accessibility of both for plants.
 Effective use of compost teas requires their application very soon after production.
 Compost teas have been credited with improving germination rates and decreasing establishment time of new turf, while increasing depth of established turf.

 North Shore Country Club first utilized composting techniques in 1995 to respond to a serious water quality issue that reduced the course’s soil to a slimy, clay-like state.
-“The compost let earthworms flourish and let the carbon material and biology of the soil build the soil back,” said North Shore’s golf course superintendent Dan Dinelli.
+“The compost lets earthworms flourish and lets the carbon material and biology of the soil build the soil back,” said North Shore’s golf course superintendent Dan Dinelli.

 However, Dinelli cautioned that composting costs are site-dependent.
 “I’m lucky that I can get biosolids.
 If further away from the City of Chicago you might have a hard time getting compost material,” said Dinelli.
 “Being such a bulky material, you have to do your homework and see what’s available for you in your area.”

 If looking into implementing a compost topdressing program, Dinelli recommends starting with a couple of test fields and building from that point.
 “A simple google search can help you get started sourcing compost and once you get in a network it grows from there,” Dinelli concluded.
 Dinelli frequently uses resources from the US Composting Council to find suitable compost sources for his grounds.